ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 ### Description of the content XML file

-The format for these reports is defined in Appendix A, as well as the possible values for some of the elements below.
+The format for these reports is defined in the XML Schema Definition (XSD) in (#xsd).
+The XSD includes the possible values for some of the elements below.
 Most of these values have a definition tied to [@!I-D.ietf-dmarc-dmarcbis].

-DMARC Aggregate Reports MUST contain two primary sections ("metadata" & "data" below) ; one consisting of descriptive information (with two elements), and the other a set of IP address-focused row-based data.
+A hierarchical list representation of the information in the XSD is reproduced below.
+Numbered elements must be in the specified order, unnumbered elements may be in any order.

 DMARC Aggregate Feedback Reports have the root element "feedback" with its XML namespace set to the DMARC namespace.